MeteoSwiss/opendata/docs/a-data-groundbased/a9-phenological-observations.md

 <Tabs queryString="data-structure">
   <TabItem value="files-per-station" label="Files per station">
     The data is split by measuring station.
-Per station there are files with yearly `y` values.
+A file for a station contains **all available parameters in one file**.
+There are files with yearly `y` values.

     See e.g. files for station `Nyon / Changins (CHI)`: [`ogd-phenology_chi_(data granularity)_(update frequency).csv`](https://data.geo.admin.ch/browser/index.html#/collections/ch.meteoschweiz.ogd-phenology/items/chi)